bibek12345/DIPC/CloudWorkshop_DIPC_200.md

 13. Now, we will perform a delete.
 On your “WS - SALES_SRC” connection (SQL Developer) select “SRC_CUSTOMER” table
 14. On the right panel, select “Data” tab and look for “Peter Parker”, select it.
 ![](images/200/image200_48.png)
-15. Click on “delete icon (fourth icon from left to right on the icon bar; red X)
+15. Click on “Delete" icon (fourth icon from left to right on the icon bar; red X)
 16. Click on “Commit” (fifth icon from left to right on the icon bar; green checkmark on top of a disk) icon
 17. Let’s verify the deletion in the target.
 On your “WS - SALES_TRG ” connection (SQL Developer) select “SRC_CUSTOMER” table
 18. Look for “Peter Parker”, it will not be there